Symmetries in PAC-Bayesian Learning: Introduction

-Several recent works provide theoretical analyses of symmetries in machine learning. \cite{lyle2019analysis, lyle2020invariance} established PAC-Bayesian generalization results for models with finite or compact group symmetries. \cite{elesedy2021generalisation, elesedy2022group} studied the benefits of symmetry in compact groups from both the classical PAC and generalization perspectives, providing strict generalization benefits. \cite{kondor2018compactgroups} further formalized the necessity of convolutional structure for equivariance under compact groups.
+Several recent works provide theoretical analyses of symmetries in machine learning. \cite{lyle2019analysis, lyle2020invariance} established PAC-Bayesian generalization results for models with finite or compact group symmetries given an invariant data assumption. \cite{elesedy2021generalisation, elesedy2022group} studied the benefits of symmetry given by a compact group from both the classical PAC and generalization perspectives for invariant data distributions, providing strict generalization benefits. \cite{kondor2018compactgroups} further formalized the necessity of convolutional structure for equivariance under compact groups.
+More recently, \cite{behboodi2022pacbayesian} derived a PAC-Bayesian generalization bound for a specific class of equivariant multilayer perceptrons under compact group symmetries.
+In contrast to the standard PAC-Bayesian setting, their analysis focuses on a deterministic network instance rather than posterior distributions over hypotheses.
+In a different direction, \cite{lotfi2022pacbayescompression} proposed compression-based PAC-Bayesian bounds that explain generalization through carefully constructed priors and posteriors adapted to compressed neural networks.
 Together, these results provide a strong theoretical foundation for understanding the advantage of symmetric models under idealized conditions.

 In contrast to prior analyses, our work extends these guarantees to non-compact symmetries such as translations, and to non-invariant data distributions, conditions that are more representative of practical scenarios.
+Further, our framework applies to general hypothesis classes and follows the standard PAC-Bayesian formulation by bounding the true and empirical risks with respect to posterior distributions.
+Moreover, our analysis shows that when models respect the symmetries present in the data, these symmetries can lead not only to tighter bounds but also to provably reduced risks.
 Within the PAC-Bayes framework, we adapt and tighten existing bounds, providing theoretical evidence that symmetry can improve generalization beyond the commonly assumed compact and invariant settings.